wp-plugins/ninjafirewall/readme.txt

 NinjaFirewall is very fast, optimised, compact, and requires very low system resource.
 Don't believe us?
 See for yourself: download and install [GoDaddy's P3 Plugin Performance Profiler](http://wordpress.org/plugins/p3-profiler/ "") and compare NinjaFirewall performances with other security plugins.

+= Non-Intrusive User Interface =

+NinjaFirewall looks and feels like a built-in WordPress feature.
+It does not contain intrusive banners, warnings or flashy colors.
+It uses the WordPress simple and clean interface and is also smartphone-friendly.

 = Contextual Help =